 See information on the Postgraduate Research Support Scheme.
 If you will also be conducting a period of research overseas, you may be eligible to apply for a Grant-in-Aid or a research overseas scholarship.

 If you are also employed by the University you will also see your employment income, and the tax being deducted from this income on your payslip.

 If you are a full-time student your stipend payments are tax-exempt, so the University does not deduct tax from your fortnightly payment, and you will not receive a payment summary for your scholarship.
 If you are receiving the scholarship as a part-time student the University does deduct tax, so you will receive a payment summary for your scholarship.
 This should be accessed electronically through myHRonline via the staff intranet.

-Yes, your tenure will typically decrease by one year.
-Please note: if you receive a scholarship which can only be held by a PhD student, such as the VCRS, your scholarship will cease if you downgrade.
-If you intend to downgrade candidature, please advise the Scholarships Office immediately to avoid overpayment.
+Yes, your tenure will typically decrease.
+Please note: if you receive a scholarship which can only be held by a doctoral student or you have already received the maximum window of payment for a masters student, your scholarship will cease if you transfer to a masters.

 The relocation allowance claim should be submitted to the International Fees Team using the International Research Scholarship reimbursement form (pdf, 99KB).

 Please direct any relocation claim queries to the International Fees Team at firstname.lastname@example.org.

 To apply for extension, download the research scholarship extension application form (pdf, 272KB) and follow the submission instructions in the document.

 Every University of Sydney scholarship will have a set of terms and conditions.
 This information is vital to how your scholarship will work and it is important that you keep a copy of your acceptance of these terms and conditions for your reference.

 The scholarship value and schedule of payments will vary from scholarship to scholarship, details will be outlined in your scholarship terms and conditions.